Ruimusume/Atmosphere-fix/README.md

 # What is Atmosphere-fix？
-A set of files that are compatible with switch firmware version and can directly install NSP files You only need tegrarcm GUI inject payload to install and play games in atmosphere environment
+A set of files that are compatible with switch firmware version and can directly install NSP files<br>
+You only need TegraRcmGUI Inject payload to install and play games in atmosphere environment

 *All sets are not modified